TaihuaRubin/AlgoTaihua/12-binarySearchTrees/binarySearchTree.md

       return null;
     }
   }

   add(data) {
     const node = this.root;
     if (node === null) {
+      // if no root node
       this.root = new Node(data);
       return;
     } else {
       return this.searchTree(node, data);
     }
   }

   findMin() {
-    let current = this.root;
+    // if we look at the binary search tree, the min is always on the most bottom left, so we just keey traversing down left side let current = this.root;
     while (current.left !== null) {
       current = current.left;
     }
     return current.data;
   }

   findMax() {
-    let current = this.root;
+    // Max is always on the most bottom right let current = this.root;
     while (current.right !== null) {
       current = current.right;
     }
     return current.data;
   }

   find(data) {
+    // similar to is present
     let current = this.root;
     while (current.data !== data) {
       if (data < current.data) {